-Figure 44: The result of the simulation.
-A large body (with the mass of $200\,M\odot$ , straight black line) moves in the direction of the x-axis (with the velocity of only $100\,m/s$ - this and the other unrealistic values have been chosen only to make the picture more illustrative in a linear and uniform scale) and encounters a pair of stars ( $2\,M\odot$ each) that are initially place symmetrically with respect to its track (0.1 pc from the track).
+Figure 62: The result of the simulation.
+A large body (with the mass of $200 M{\odot}$, straight black line) moves in the direction of the x-axis (with the velocity of only 100 m/s - this and the other unrealistic values have been chosen only to make the picture more illustrative in a linear and uniform scale) and encounters a pair of stars ($2M{\odot}$ each) that are initially place symmetrically with respect to its track (0.1 pc from the track).
 The mutual gravitational attraction of the stars is neglected.
 The right panel shows the development of the velocity of the large body during the closest approach.
 The blue line represents its original velocity, thus its path if the stars were not present.

-It is clear that due to the galaxy's gravity, the stars begin to move towards its track (meanwhile also moving towards the galaxy along the track, but let us not care for a moment).
-While the stars move towards the track, the attraction accumulates and they gather speed.
-When they cross the galaxy's track, the galaxy starts pulling them back (at least when we speak about the perpendicular component of the velocity) and they slow down.
-Anyway, thanks to the fact that they cross the track after the galaxy's passage, they spend more time in the phase where their perpendicular velocity component is increased than otherwise and finally they retain some speed in this direction.
-But it means they have gathered kinetic energy, what must be at the expense of the galaxy's kinetic energy and so the speed of the galaxy must have decreased (that is the dynamical friction) - even though it has moved much faster than before during the closest approach of the encounter.
+and so the speed of the galaxy must have decreased (that is the dynamical friction) - even though it has moved much faster than before during the closest approach of the encounter.
 In reality, the situation is a little more complex, because apart from the energy, the momentum has to be also conserved - the momentum of the galaxy has decreased and so the stars must have also a non-zero parallel component of the velocity, to maintain this component of momentum.

-In accordance with the derivation of the Chandrasekhar's formula, we use Eq.
-(76) just multiplied by two to derive the analytical formula for the change of the galaxy's velocity.
+In accordance with the derivation of the Chandrasekhar formula, we use Eq.
+(93) just multiplied by two to derive the analytical formula for the change of the galaxy's velocity.
 For the impact parameter b we obviously put the original distance between the stars and the galaxy's track.
 Our numerical tests for various values of parameters (masses, initial velocity of the galaxy, impact parameter) show that the analytical results obtained this way tend to overestimate the decrease in the velocity, typically by about 15 per cent.

 It could be anticipated that the numerical and analytical results will differ, as the analytical formula counts with two separated encounters from infinity to infinity.
 In such a case the galaxy follows a curved trajectory and thus its interaction with the star is slightly different than when both encounters happen at the same time and the galaxy is forced to stay on a straight line.
-(Let us remark that we have tested the model by removing one of the stars and then the results for the change of the parallel component of the velocity differ from the prediction in fractions of per mile.)
+Let us remark that we have tested the model by removing one of the stars and then the results for the change of the parallel component of the velocity differ from the prediction in fractions of per mille.